top of page

 Many of the nonprofits seeking professionals with racially diverse backgrounds are also nonprofits that serve low-income communities of color.
 This provides a double bottom line “return on investment” on behalf of the community and on behalf of the professionals of color.

-The Board Pipeline Program consists of five learning sessions over five weeks and then a Meet & Greet Reception with nonprofits recruiting for their boards.
-The learning sessions are from 6:00 PM – 8:30 PM and are all required to complete the program, as is the Meet & Greet.
+The Board Pipeline Program consists of five learning sessions over five weeks and a Meet & Greet Reception with nonprofits recruiting for their boards.
+All sessions are in-person from 6 to 8 pm and are required to complete the program.
+The sessions will consist of a mix of presentations and activities to engage the cohort.
+The program includes tools to further advance participants professionally.

 Board Budgets, Financials, and Philanthropic Giving